CommonAccord/Cmacc-Org/Doc/G/EU_DESCA/Form/Orig-v01.md

 3.2.3.0.sec=If

-3.2.3.1.sec=- the Grant Agreement is not signed by the Funding Authority or a Party, or
+3.2.3.1.sec=the Grant Agreement is not signed by the Funding Authority or a Party, or

-3.2.3.2.sec=- the Grant Agreement is terminated, or
+3.2.3.2.sec=the Grant Agreement is terminated, or

-3.2.3.3.sec=- a Party's participation in the Grant Agreement is terminated,
+3.2.3.3.sec=a Party's participation in the Grant Agreement is terminated,

 3.2.3.00.sec=this Consortium Agreement shall automatically terminate in respect of the affected Party/ies, subject to the provisions surviving the expiration or termination under Section 3.3 of this Consortium Agreement.